 The UTSaver Tax-Sheltered Annuity (TSA) is a 403(b) voluntary retirement program that allows you to save additional income for retirement through Traditional (pre-tax) or Roth (post-tax) contributions.

-All university employees are eligible to participate in the UTSaver TSA Program.
+All university employees are eligible to contribute to a UTSaver TSA.

 Enrollment & Making Changes

 - Review and select a provider(s) from the list of approved providers.
 All approved retirement providers offer free, on-site consultations.

 - Open an account with your approved provider(s).
 Vendor account opening can be completed online or through paper enrollment documents per vendor guidelines.